-Initiative: Placing Public Nuisance Liens Without Court Order Was this non-tax initiative a part of your original plan application \blacksquare or a plan amendment \square ?
+Initiative: Placing Public Nuisance Liens Without Court Order Was this non-tax initiative a part of your original plan application or a plan amendment 2?
 Has the ordinance(s) needed to implement this initiative been enacted?
-If yes, when was the ordinance enacted?
-2/16/16 Article 407 If no, please describe challenges faced in enacting the related ordinance(s).
+Yes No If yes, when was the ordinance enacted?
+2/16 16 Article 407 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-Article 407 - The City has filed ten (10) nuisance liens since 1/1/20; for a total of fifteen (15) nuisance liens since this ordinance was enacted.
+Article 407 - The City has collected on three nuisance liens that were placed in previous years; no new liens were placed in 2021.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.